 14. Intermediate Examination

-Courses selected in accordance with the Schedules A and B set out below to make up a total of at least 120 points, but no more than 144 points.
+Courses selected in accordance with the Schedules A and B set out below to make up a total of at least 120 points.
+All courses are 15 points unless stipulated otherwise.

 Schedule A - Compulsory for all Engineering Intermediate students